 Queen guitarist Brian May wrote this, and claimed the idea for the song came in a dream.
 He told Mojo magazine October 2008 that he wanted to "create a song that the audience could participate in."

 In the Days of Our Lives documentary, he remembered a gig where the crowd chanted the Liverpool Football Club anthem, "You'll Never Walk Alone" at the band as they left the stage.
 "I went to bed thinking, 'What could you ask them to do?'
 They're all squeezed in there, but they can clap their hands, they can stamp their feet, and they can sing," he noted.
 "In the morning I woke up and had the idea in my head for 'We Will Rock You."

 Freddie Mercury wrote the song that follows on the album, "We Are The Champions

-This was featured in an episode of Cheers, where people in the bar gradually form the famous drumbeat with glasses, pool cues, and whatever items were handy.
+This was featured in the 1990 episode of Cheers, "Severe Crane Damage," where patrons in the bar gradually form the famous drumbeat with glasses, pool cues, and whatever items are handy.

 On Queen's next album, they had another set of songs disc jockeys played together.
 "Bicycle Race" and "Fat Bottomed Girls

 " were segued together on their album Jazz

 .
 Those songs were also released as a double A-side single.